oruc47/matlab_macro_economic_sim/README.md

 The code in __________ solves this.

-1. Consider the following RBC model where the Social Planner’s problem is given by
+We can also consider the following RBC model where the Social Planner’s problem is given by

 $$
 E_{t=0} \left\{ \max_{\{c_t, l_t\}_{t=0}^\infty} \sum_{t=0}^\infty \beta^t U(c_t, l_t) \right\}